Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Introduction

 Apart from the power $\chi^{2}$, sine-Gaussian $\chi^{2}$, and autocorrelation $\chi^{2}$, a couple of improved discriminators were constructed~\cite{Joshi:2020eds, Choudhary:2022nvs} that exploited specifically how blips triggered BBH templates.
 Most recently, the optimized sine-Gaussian $\chi^{2}$ statistic~\cite{Choudhary:2022nvs}, based on the formalism of the unified $\chi^{2}$ discriminator~\cite{Dhurandhar:2017aan}, was shown to perform better than others for distinguishing spin-aligned BBH signals from blips.
-In Ref.~\cite{Joshi:2020eds, Choudhary:2022nvs}, the authors used the sine-Gaussian waveform as a model for the blip glitches to construct the new $\chi^{2}$.
-In contrast, this work \emph{does not use any preconceived glitch model} but employs the blip and tomte glitches themselves, obtained from the detector data, to develop their function space.
+In~\cite{Joshi:2020eds, Choudhary:2022nvs}, the authors used the sine-Gaussian waveform as a model for the blip glitches to construct the new $\chi^{2}$.
+In contrast, this work \emph{does not use any preconceived glitch model} but employs the glitches themselves, obtained from the detector data, to develop their function space.

-The function space of blips and tomtes is constructed by applying singular value decomposition (SVD) to time snippets of real GW strain data containing them.
+The function space associated with a particular class of glitches is constructed by applying singular value decomposition (SVD) to time snippets of real GW strain data containing them.
 The resulting singular vectors are then used to formulate their respective $\chi^{2}$ statistics.
-In contrast to employing fiducial functions, such as sine-Gaussians, to capture the projections of glitches, the advantage of the new strategy is that the SVD singular vectors are specifically tailored to those glitches and, hence, can reduce the false dismissal of true CBC signals.
-By supplementing the real blip and tomte data with simulated spin-aligned BBH injections added to real GW data, we demonstrate that this new SVD-based \textit{$\chi^{2}$} statistic, which we will term as the {\em glitch} \textit{$\chi^{2}$}, performs better than other discriminators for BBH searches for a wide range of masses.
+In contrast to employing fiducial functions, such as sine-Gaussians, to capture the projections of glitches, the advantage of the new strategy is that the SVD vectors are specifically tailored to those glitches and, hence, can reduce the false dismissal of true CBC signals.
+By supplementing real glitch data with simulated spin-aligned BBH injections added to real GW data, we demonstrate that this new SVD-based \textit{$\chi^{2}$} statistic performs better than other discriminators for BBH searches for a wide range of masses.
+When the $\chi^{2}$ statistic is constructed using singular vectors derived from blip, tomte, koi fish, and low-frequency blip glitches, we refer to them as the \textit{blip} $\chi^{2}$, \textit{tomte} $\chi^{2}$, \textit{koi fish} $\chi^{2}$, and \textit{low-frequency blip} $\chi^{2}$, respectively.
+We also combine the singular vectors from the four glitch classes considered in this study to construct a common set of vectors, which can be applied across these classes.
+We refer to the resulting $\chi^{2}$ as the \textit{generic} $\chi^{2}$, since it is not tailored to any specific glitch class.
+Any one of these $\chi^{2}$ discriminators that employs SVD vectors corresponding to glitches will be termed as an SVD-based $\chi^{2}$ statistic.
 This approach has the added attraction that it may be useful in defining \textit{$\chi^{2}$} discriminators for glitches that cannot be resolved in terms of any known analytical basis functions.